 Local Offer SEND Information Hub

-To learn more about us, please visit Welcome to Manchester Local Offer.
-You can sign up to our newsletter and see past copies.
-You can also search our online directory.
+To learn more about us, please visit What is Manchester Local Offer?
+You can sign up to our newsletter for regular updates on all things SEND.

 Cost of living support

-Here is an easy read leaflet, produced during the winter, about help for people in Manchester.
+Here is an easy read leaflet, produced last winter, about help for people in Manchester.
 It includes what to do if you get ill, support with money and ways to keep warm.

 See the 'Benefits and grants', 'Household matters' and 'Transport' sections in this hub for more cost of living support.